-Foreign Currency Non Resident (FCNR) Accounts are opened for Non Resident Indians.
-A Non Resident Indian (NRI) is an Indian citizen or foreign national of Indian origin resident outside India for purposes of employment, carrying on business or vocation in circumstances as would indicate an intention to stay outside India for an indefinite period.
+Foreign Currency Non Resident (FCNR) Accounts are opened for Non Resident in India.
+A Non Resident in India (NRI) is an Indian citizen or foreign national of Indian origin resident outside India for purposes of employment, carrying on business or vocation in circumstances as would indicate an intention to stay outside India for an indefinite period.
 A person of Indian origin (PIO) is a citizen of any country other than Pakistan, Bangladesh or Sri Lanka, who

 At any time held an Indian Passport,

 He or any of his parents or grand parents was a citizen of India,

 Is a spouse of an Indian Citizen or a person referred to above.

 Persons of Indian nationality or origin residing abroad.

 Accounts can be opened in single name or in joint names with another non Resident in India.

 Two copies of recent photographs

 Accounts can be opened in US Dollars, Euros, Sterling Pounds, Canadian Dollars, Australian Dollars and Japanese Yen.